EB-1 Visa Processing Times: How Long Does it Take in June 2026?

 Is processing time different for EB-1A vs. EB-1B visas?

-No, the processing time is generally the same for both EB-1A (individuals with extraordinary ability) and EB-1B (outstanding professors and researchers) petitions.
-Both categories are processed using Form I-140 and follow the same typical timeline: 6-12 months for regular processing, or 15 business days with premium processing.
-However, the complexity of your case or the strength of supporting evidence may impact processing time for your specific petition.
+Yes, the average processing times for EB-1A (individuals with extraordinary ability) and EB-1B (outstanding professors and researchers) petitions are slightly different.
+Both categories are processed using Form I-140 and follow the same typical timeline: 17.5 to 26.5 months for regular processing, or 15 business days with premium processing.
+However, the complexity of your case or the strength of supporting evidence may impact how long your petition takes to adjudicate.

 Can I file for an EB-1 visa without a lawyer?